Suneha-S/Task3/README.md

 This project delivers an interactive business intelligence dashboard using Tableau, built to assist stakeholders in exploring and analyzing financial and sales data with real-time interactivity and clean visuals.

 Dataset
-The analysis is based on a cleaned financial dataset Cleaned_Financials.csv, which includes details such as:
+The analysis is based on a financials and then this file is cleaned that is preprocessed and then saved as cleaned financial dataset Cleaned_Financials.csv, which includes details such as:
 - Order Date
 - Product Category
 - Country and Segment